The

 which houses the venerated image of the

 Madonna Annunziata.
-Legend attributes the painting to a friar who
+Legend attributes the painting

 waking from his sleep